Kareem-Taha-05/Izhikevich-Dynamic-Neuron-Model/DL-PINN_model/overview/readme.md

 $$\frac{dw}{dt} = a(b(v - v_r) - w)$$

 ### Auxiliary Reset Conditions
-When the membrane potential reaches its apex value, an explicit reset condition is enforced numerically:
+When the membrane potential reaches its apex value, an explicit reset condition is enforced numerically.
 If `v(t) >= v_peak`, then:
 * `v` becomes `c`
 * `w` becomes `w + d`